 The New Testament is in agreement as to which day is the seventh day of the week.
-One of the most straight-forward references is found in Luke 23:53-56 & Luke 24:1, and describes Nicodemus taking the body of Jesus down off the cross.
+One of the most straight-forward references is found in Luke 23:53-56 & Luke 24:1, and describes Joseph of Arimathaea taking the body of Jesus down off the cross.
 “Then he took it [the body of Jesus] down, wrapped it in linen, and laid it in a tomb that was hewn out of the rock, where no one had ever lain before.
 That day was the Preparation, and the Sabbath drew near.
 And the women who had come with Him from Galilee followed after, and they observed the tomb and how His body was laid.
 Then they returned and prepared spices and fragrant oils.
 And they rested on the Sabbath according to the commandment.
 Now on the first day of the week, very early in the morning, they, and certain other women with them, came to the tomb bringing the spices which they had prepared.”

 This Bible passage shows the chronology of the week including how the Sabbath day and the first day of the week relate to each other.
 According to Luke 23:54, Jesus died on the preparation day which we now call Good Friday.
 The next day, Sabbath, the women rested according to the commandment.
-Finally, after the Sabbath, on the first day of the week Jesus was resurrected.
+Finally, after the Sabbath, on the first day of the week, Jesus was resurrected.
 Therefore, according to the Bible, the Sabbath day can be pinpointed as the day before the first day of the week.
-Today we call this day Saturday or the seventh day of the week.
-In addition, ask any Christian which day comes between Good Friday and Resurrection Sunday—Their answer, Saturday.
+Today, we call this day Saturday or the seventh day of the week.
+In addition, ask any Christian which day comes between Good Friday and Resurrection Sunday—their answer, Saturday.

 Preparation day or sixth day = Friday